-- Preview Email Newsletter

 WASHINGTON, July 25 -- The St. Vrain and Left Hand Water Conservancy District, Longmont, Colorado, has submitted a public comment letter to the U.S. Army Corps of Engineers regarding the proposed reissuance and modification of Nationwide Permits (NWPs).
 This initiative aims to authorize activities that have minimal adverse effects on the aquatic environment related to water resource management.

-The District, formed in 1971, oversees water resource management across a nearly 500 square mile area more ST
+The District, formed in 1971, oversees water resource management across a nearly 500 square mile area in Colorado, focusing on conservation, education, more ST

 University of California Nutrition Policy Institute Urges USDA to Address Privacy Concerns in Proposed National SNAP Database (10)

 WASHINGTON, July 25 -- The University of California Nutrition Policy Institute, Agriculture and Natural Resources has submitted a public comment letter to the U.S. Department of Agriculture (USDA) expressing serious concerns over the proposed System of Records Notice (SORN) for the National Supplemental Nutrition Assistance Program (SNAP) Information Database.
-The nutrition-focused institution is particularly alarmed by the implications of collecting extensive personal data and the potential neg more ST
+The nutrition-focused institution is particularly alarmed by the implications of collecting extensive personal data and the potential negative impact on participants in SNAP, which is a c more ST

 Velatura Public Benefit Urges CMS, ONC to Foster Real-Time, Patient-Centered Data Exchange in Health Tech Ecosystem (10)